pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 --default-namespace general option
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The value of the ``--default-namespace/-d`` is a string that defines the default :term:`CIM namespace` to use for the target WBEM server if no namespace is defined in a command.
+The argument value of the ``--default-namespace/-d`` is a string that defines the default :term:`CIM namespace` to use for the target WBEM server if no namespace is defined in a command.
 If this option is not defined the pywbemcli default is ``root/cimv2``.